Kyoto's Zen Walk

-Touristic landmark of the northeast of Kyoto, the Philosopher's path sees hordes of travelers walk its trail every year.
-Visits peak during cherry blossoms, at the beginning of spring, since the canal which borders the path is lined with hundreds of sakura trees.
+A touristic landmark of the northeast of Kyoto, the Philosopher's Path sees hordes of travelers walk its trail every year.
+Visits peak during cherry blossoms, at the beginning of spring, since the canal which borders the path is lined with hundreds of sakura 🌸 trees.

-It is customary to say that this two kilometers path joins Ginkaku-ji (Silver Pavilion) and Eikan-do Zenrin-ji temples, but other points of interest are accessible like Nanzen-ji, Honen-in temple or Mt.
+It is customary to say that this two-kilometer path joins Ginkaku-ji (Silver Pavilion) and Eikan-do Zenrin-ji temples, but other points of interest are accessible like Nanzen-ji, Honen-in temple or Mt.
 Daimon-ji.

 Many visitors take the opportunity to visit them, alternating with small shops and cafes along the walk.

-To avoid the crowds, we suggest you visit the Philosopher's path in the early morning.
-You will also enjoy a more zen atmosphere.
+To avoid the crowds, we suggest you visit the Philosopher's Path in the early morning.
+You will also enjoy an even more Zen atmosphere.